KOIR

-KOIR is a Spanish language Christian radio station licensed to Edinburg, Texas, broadcasting on 88.5 MHz FM.
+KOIR is a Spanish language Christian radio station licensed to Edinburg, Texas, United States, broadcasting on 88.5 MHz FM.
 KOIR serves the areas of McAllen, Texas, United States, and Reynosa, Tamaulipas in Mexico.
 KOIR's programming is also heard on AM 910 KRIO (AM) in McAllen, Texas and 97.7 KRIO-FM in Roma, Texas.
-And the 92.7 KESO-FM in Puerto Isabel, Texas.
+And the 92.7 KESO in South Padre Island, Texas.
 KOIR is owned by Rio Grande Bible Institute, Inc.